earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 mix phx.server            # Starts applications and their servers
 ```

 Running `mix phx.new` from any directory will create a new Phoenix application.
-But before you dive in, it’s crucial that you understand the options available when making a Phoenix project.
+But before you dive in, it's crucial that you understand the options available when making a Phoenix project.
 Let's take a look by running the following command:

 ```bash
 > mix help phx.new